vincentarelbundock/Rdatasets/doc/heplots/rst/Plastic.rst

       .. rubric:: Description
          :name: description

-      An experiment was conducted to determine the optimum conditions for extruding plastic film.
-Three responses were measured in relation to two factors, rate of extrusion and amount of an additive.
+      An experiment was conducted to determine the optimal conditions for extruding plastic film.
+Three responses were measured in relation to two factors, change in rate of extrusion and amount of an additive, both with two levels and ``n=5`` observations per cell.

       .. rubric:: Format
          :name: format